Beats, under the melody. That’s New York City, it has a pulse under a rolling, chaotic sound. Not everyone hears it, but I did.

-He walked off and i turned to find a refuge, i found one between an old, Hasidic man and a Jamaican lady.
+He walked off and I turned to find a refuge, I found one between an old, Hasidic man and a Jamaican lady.
 I enseamed myself and waited.
-I had a box of Runts and was popping them in my mouth absentmindedly, when suddenly the hasidic man leaned over and said something to me in yiddish (I think), with a smile on his face.
+I had a box of Runts and was popping them in my mouth absentmindedly, when suddenly the Hasidic man leaned over and said something to me in Yiddish (I think), with a smile on his face.
 I looked at him questioningly, asked him to repeat himself.
-He said it again fervently, in his language, i was frustrated with myself in that moment and utterly curious as to what this man was saying.
-I was hoping it was some kind of rabbi’s prayer, finally my good luck charm from the universe had arrived and i would be ceremoniously compensated.
+He said it again fervently, in his language, I was frustrated with myself at that moment and utterly curious as to what this man was saying.
+I was hoping it was some kind of rabbi’s prayer, finally, my good luck charm from the universe had arrived and I would be ceremoniously compensated.

 My selfish imagination whirring, I asked him to repeat again.

 The Jamaican lady on my other side tapped me on the shoulder as she’d been witnessing our awkward interaction; “He said he hopes you enjoy your meal,” she remarked in the familiar, lilting tones of my own origin.
 How did she…?
 I turned to her, eyes wide and watery.
 I looked down at the box in my hand and back at the old man, I only knew thank you in Arabic and lord knows I didn’t want to offend, so I thanked him the best I could, hands still clutching the hopefully kosher candy.

 Then a breeze, the coming train whipped to a stop in front of us, I didn’t care if it was mine or not.
 I had to go, it was a perfect moment and staying would have staled the magic.
 I leapt up and with a wave, left them behind.
 I left the magic behind.
 It was the last of a pocket of small happenings that occurred during my final weeks in New York, the “runts” of my savoir-faire.
 All small and sweet, but never insignificant, never.